Frequently Asked Questions

 There will usually be additional fees commonly referred to as “disbursements”.
 These fees may include, photocopies, postage, etc.

-To book an appointment to discuss adoption, visit:
+To book an appointment to discuss adoption, call our office at 1.306.975.7151.

 How long does Adoption take?